SrikanthMudapaka/SpringBoot-Angular-Integration/README.md

 # SpringBoot-Angular10-Crud-Example
-SpringBoot + Angular10 CRUD operations :-> The project is all about developing a spring boot CRUD application using Angular10 as a front end.
+SpringBoot + Angular10 CRUD operations :-> The project is all about developing a spring boot Integration application where we can learn angular by using various features of it.
 # *ngFor,*ngIf,*ngSwitch,two way Data binding, service have been used,

 Angular commands :